Lexington Whole-House Repiping

 Setting Up Your Plumbing for Lasting Success

 When you begin to encounter repeated problems with your pipes, a whole-house repiping is often the most sensible solution.
 Repairing old pipes can be costly and the repairs will add up over time.
 If your existing pipes are very old, leaking and corroding, or if you are spending more on pipe repairs that you would like, perhaps it’s time to repipe your entire home.
-Our Lexington repiping team at Dr Rooter can help you determine whether or not you should repair your pipes or if a complete repiping is necessary.
+Our Lexington repiping team at Dr Rooter Of Lexington can help you determine whether or not you should repair your pipes or if a complete repiping is necessary.
 We are the experienced and qualified experts you can trust.

 Whole House Repiping

 What exactly is repiping?
 This process might sound like an expensive, overwhelming task, but it can be an investment in your home that will pay off in the long run.
 Old, leaky pipes can present a variety of significant issues, such as water damage, low water pressure, foul-smelling water, or rusty-colored water.

 These are not only annoying but also unhealthy for you and your loved ones.
 Old, corroded pipes can release toxic fumes that can be hazardous to your health.
 Whole house repiping will afford you peace of mind, in the knowledge that your pipes are in condition and they will remain that way for many years to come.

 If your home has been suffering from years of plumbing issues and water leaks, it may be time for a complete overhaul of your system.
 Luckily, repiping services are a lot more common than you think, and they can offer long-term solutions for all your plumbing needs.
 Repiping is the process of replacing your entire plumbing system.

 While it isn’t the right option for everyone, if you notice any of the following in your home, it may be time for a whole-home repipe: